France is easily one of the most beautiful countries you can visit in the world. There are so many tourist attractions here, including the iconic

 You can save a lot of money by looking into package deals.
 Some travel companies offer huge discounts from time to time.

 There are a lot of beautiful places to visit and explore in France which cost nothing!
 For instance, you can watch all kinds of free illuminations in various towns during summers and the Christmas season.
 You can also enjoy visiting some of the top cathedrals in France, which are mostly free but still offer lots of fun.

 If you are in a big city, then you can consider buying a 2-3 day pass that will get you free transportation and entry into the popular tourist attractions like museums, cathedrals, zoos, etc.

-France in the Spring and Summer time is lovely however, it’s also one of the most popular times to visit France, especially Paris.
-Travelling to France in the off season, you can pay a fraction of what you would normally pay.
+France in the Spring and Summertime is lovely however, it’s also one of the most popular times to visit France, especially Paris.
+Travelling to France in the offseason, you can pay a fraction of what you would typically pay.